kube-rs/website/docs/troubleshooting.md

 # Troubleshooting

 Problems with [Api] commands failing is often RBAC or naming related and can be identified either in error codes or logs.
-Some common problems are explored herein.
+Some common problems and solutions are explored herein.

-See [[observability#adding-logs]] for how to a tracing subscriber set-up so you can get `kube` logs printed.
+See [[observability#adding-logs]] for how to setup tracing subscribers to `kube` logs gets printed.

 ## Access

-Access issues is a result of misconfigured or lacking [[manifests#RBAC]] and will bubble up as a [kube::Error::Api](https://docs.rs/kube/latest/kube/enum.Error.html#variant.Api) where the underlying error code will contain a `403`.
+Access issues is a result of misconfigured access or lacking [[manifests#RBAC]] and will bubble up as a [kube::Error::Api](https://docs.rs/kube/latest/kube/enum.Error.html#variant.Api) where the underlying error code will contain a `403`.

-These will show up looking something like this when printed:
+In print, they look something like this:

 ```sh
 ErrorResponse { status: "Failure", message: "documents.kube.rs \"samuel\" is forbidden: User \"system:serviceaccount:default:doc-controller\" cannot patch resource \"documents\" in API group \"kube.rs\" in the namespace \"default\"", reason: "Forbidden", code: 403 }
 ```

-And they should be visible directly (if you are printing your error objects somewhere rather than discarding them), or internally.
+And they should be visible directly provided you are actully printing your error objects somewhere (rather than discarding them).

+If you turn up logging to `RUST_LOG=kube=debug` you should also see most errors internally.

 ### Watcher Errors